MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 For more information on how to create a UWP app, see [Start coding](https://docs.microsoft.com/windows/uwp/get-started/create-uwp-apps).

-The main difference is that WinUI 3 APIs are in the `Microsoft.UI` namespace instead of the `Windows.UI` namespace, so you may need to update namespaces when copying and pasting sample code.
-Similarly, libraries and components using UI controls from `Windows.UI.Xaml` are not compatible with WinUI 3 and must be updated to `Microsoft.UI.Xaml`.
+The main difference is that WinUI 3 APIs are in the `Microsoft.UI` namespace instead of the `Windows.UI` namespace, so you might need to update the namespaces when copying and pasting sample code.
+Similarly, libraries and components using UI controls from `Windows.UI.Xaml` are not compatible with WinUI 3.0 and must be updated to `Microsoft.UI.Xaml`.

 ## Alpha limitations and known issues